UONGGuy/cpp-tutorial/cppOOP/object_oriented_programming.md

 There are many benefits of encapsulation:
 - Encapsulated classes are easier to use and reduce program complexity as you only need to know how the member functions work, not how they are implemented.
 - Data is protected, preventing misuse.
-- Encapsulated classes are easier to change without program-wide problems occurring (e.g. renaming variables, changing implementation but methods still do the same thing).
+- Encapsulated classes are easier to change without program-wide problems occurring (e.g. we may rename variables and change implementation, but methods still do the same thing).
-- Encapsulated classes are easier to debug as everyone has the same call to the function so it is easier to breakpoint where member variables are changed.
+- Encapsulated classes are easier to debug as everyone has the same call to the function meaning it is easier to breakpoint where member variables are changed.

 ### Access functions